I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea to look it over and review it!

 I get that pre-built computers are a harder product to mass produce, they take a lot of money up front and the company has to pay their employees and what not.
 I get it, but that doesn’t mean that people should be getting “sorta” ripped off.

 When it comes to a gaming computer, that margin of difference really does make all the difference.
+Sure, with today’s hardware being overpriced it makes more sense but that’d be up to you to decide if the price different is worth it or not.

 Taking A Further Look At The Hardware